PaperMC/docs/docs/paper/admin/reference/system-properties.md

 :::danger Danger Ahead

-Setting flags for the JVM can alter how it operates and the same goes for the paper server.
+Setting flags for the JVM can alter how it operates and the same goes for the Paper server.
 If you are unsure about what a flag does, it is recommended that you **do not use it**.

 :::